numalariamodeling/hbhi-nigeria-publication-2021/hbhi-nigeria-shiny-app/README.md

 <!-- TROUBLESHOOT-->
 ## Troubleshooting the Shiny App

 Sometimes issues may arise within the Shiny app that require users to troubleshoot.
-One way to do this is to use the ```sh browser() ``` call between lines of code that you want to investigate and then step through the code in the console by running small snippets in the Console until the bug is identified.
+One way to do this is to use the ``` browser() ``` call between lines of code that you want to investigate and then step through the code in the console by running small snippets in the Console until the bug is identified.

 _For more information on debugging shiny applications, please refer to the [Documentation](https://shiny.rstudio.com/articles/debugging.html)_